Lasker Clinical Research Scholars Program at the NIH

 What we seek:

 To maintain our position at the cutting edge, we seek the continued infusion of a diverse and creative staff.
-Lasker Clinical Research Scholars Program is an opportunity to leap through the barriers to clinical research by offering protected research time and access to hospital facilities and patient enrollments.
+The Lasker Clinical Research Scholars Program is an opportunity to leap through the barriers to clinical research by offering protected research time and access to hospital facilities and patient enrollments.
 Candidates must be willing to explore the limits of their productivity and research independence.

-Eligible applicants include physicians and dentists (including MD, MD/PhD, DO, DDS, DMD, RN/PhD, or equivalent clinical doctoral degree from an accredited domestic or foreign institution) and must have a professional license to practice clinically in the U.S. The program is intended for investigators at the early stages of their careers.
+Eligible applicants include physicians and dentists, and nurses (including MD, MD/PhD, DO, DDS, DMD, RN/PhD, or equivalent clinical doctoral degree from an accredited domestic or foreign institution) and must have a professional license to practice clinically in the U.S. The program is intended for investigators at the early stages of their careers.
 At the time the application for the initial IRP phase is submitted, applicants must be no more than 10 years from completion of their core residency training.
-Hence, applicants must have completed their core residency by July, 2004.
+Hence, applicants must have completed their core residency by July, 2005.
 Applicants will generally have completed or be completing a post-residency clinical fellowship, and will have demonstrated sufficient patient-oriented research experience to qualify for a tenure-track level appointment.
 Applicants do not have to be U.S. citizens or permanent residents, although selected Scholars must qualify for and maintain appropriate visa/residency status throughout the program.

 What to expect: